gilesknap/IaC-at-home2/README.md

 ## How to launch

-e.g. to re-flash all nodes
+e.g. to re-configure all nodes (re-flashing those that don't currently respond to ssh)

 - launch the devcontainer
-- ansible-playbook -i ansible/hosts.yml ansible/pb_flash_os.yml -e "reset=true" --vault-password-file=/etc/ansible/.vault_password.txt
+- ansible-playbook -i ansible/hosts.yml ansible/pb_flash_os.yml